Box-ball systems and RSK recording tableaux: A maximum steady-state time

 \subsection{Tableaux with increasing steady-state times via Bender--Knuth involution}

 In this section, we create a sequence of $n-2$ good tableaux whose steady-state times are from $0$ to $n-3$.

 \begin{definition}[Bender--Knuth involution] Let $T$ be a standard tableau with shape $\lambda$ and size $n$.
 Then for each $i \in \{1, \dots, n-1\}$, $\sigma_i$ is a map from the set of all standard tableaux of shape $\lambda$ to itself.
-The map $\sigma_i$ swaps the numbers $i$ and $i+1$ in $T$ if the tableau resulting from switching $i$ and $i+1$ is a standard tableau.
-If the tableau resulting from switching $i$ and $i+1$ is not a standard tableau then $\sigma_i(T) = T$. \end{definition} \begin{example} For instance,
+If the $i$, $i+1$ are in the same row or column, then $\sigma_i(T) = T$.
+Otherwise, the map $\sigma_i$ swaps the numbers $i$ and $i+1$ in $T$. \end{definition} \begin{example} For instance,

 but $\sigma_3(\sigma_2(T)) = \sigma_2(T)$. \end{example}

 Corollary~\ref{cor:noncrossing steady state} and Proposition~\ref{prop:noncrossing w is good iff w is nested} tell us that all noncrossing involutions have steady-state time $0$ or $1$ and that most noncrossing involutions are bad.
 In combinatorics, the ``noncrossing" objects and the ``nonnesting" objects are often equinumerous, so it is natural to ask for a nonnesting analog of these results.
 The next proposition tells us that, for $t \in \{0, \dots, n-3 \}$, there is a ``nonnesting" involution $W_t$ with steady-state time $t$.